CIN Discussion: Leading with Empathy — Organizational Strategies for Effective Leadership and Patient Care

-Join us for this CIN discussion with Ariel Singer, CHC transformation director at Oregon Primary Care Association, and Laurie Francis, executive director at Partnership Health Center, as they share how the Empathic Inquiry approach applies to leaders and how leaders can embody and demonstrate the values of Empathic Inquiry to promote employee engagement in challenging times.
+This recorded CIN discussion with Ariel Singer, CHC transformation director at Oregon Primary Care Association, and Laurie Francis, executive director at Partnership Health Center, will teach viewers how the Empathic Inquiry approach applies to leaders and how leaders can embody and demonstrate the values of Empathic Inquiry to promote employee engagement in challenging times.

 - Learn how Oregon Primary Care Association developed Empathic Inquiry and how it differs from business as usual.

 - Gain insights into how leaders can embody the values and principles of Empathic Inquiry.

 - Gain insights on organizational strategies that leaders can use to share power and to authentically partner with staff.